-The potential pressures likely to be exerted by the activity upon designated features were identified as abrasion, disturbance and penetration of the seabed below and on the surface of the seabed, changes in suspended solids (water clarity), the removal of target and non-target species, smothering and siltation rate changes.
-Scientific literature shows that whilst trawling and dredging have the potential to cause physical and biological disturbance, the extent and severity of impact largely depends on site-specific factors including sediment type and physical regime.
+The potential pressures likely to be exerted by the activity upon designated features were identified as abrasion, disturbance and penetration of the seabed below and on the surface of the seabed, the removal of non-target species, changes in suspended solids (water clarity) and smothering and siltation rate changes (Light).

+Scientific literature shows that whilst trawling has the potential to cause physical and biological disturbance, the extent and severity of impact largely depends on site-specific factors including sediment type and physical regime.
 As such, the level of impact can largely vary between studies conducted in 'similar' habitat types.